 Has the class started yet?
 Most instructors don't let their students submit anything until 10 days before the semester begins; some don't allow submissions until the first day of the semester.

 Or, try another web browser.
 Internet Explorer and Microsoft Edge browsers seem to present more display issues, so we do not recommend using these browsers to access FSU's Canvas.
 Instead, use Google Chrome or Firefox.

 If you are typing in a long assignment or discussion post, always type it in a word document or notepad and save your changes periodically.
 Then, copy that text and paste it into the submission text box in Canvas.
 This will ensure that you don't lose your work due to a network connectivity issue.

 Canvas's mobile app can help you to stay up-to-date and complete some tasks in Canvas on-the-go!
 However, you can't do everything in the mobile app.
 If you can't access something in the mobile app, then use a computer or try the internet browser on your phone instead.
-We don't recommend taking a high-stakes exam on the mobile app.
+We don't recommend taking a high-stakes exam or completing other significant assignments on the mobile app.